 Unfortunately, we often found ourselves with rooms that were simply too large for human comfort.
 So how do we celebrate the beauty of logs overhead and still create a place that feels homey?
 How do we create the intimacy and comfort we seek?
 Read on for answers.

 People feel more comfortable in rooms that are in proportion to our own dimensions.
-For this reason alcoves, window seats, nooks, corners and areas with lowered ceilings appeal to us.
-Now think about a room with a cathedral ceiling.
+For this reason, alcoves, window seats, nooks, corners and areas with lowered ceilings appeal to us.
+Now think about a great room with a cathedral ceiling.
 We’re drawn to its height because it highlights the timbers and trusses.
-If the height makes the horizontal dimensions of the room seem smaller, overall size of the room may need to increase to get the proper proportion.
+If the height makes the horizontal dimensions of the great room seem smaller, overall size of the room may need to increase to get the proper proportion.
 On the other hand, if you lower the ceiling, you can keep the room smaller and more intimate and you’ll also bring the logs into better view.

 As any room grows in size, it becomes necessary to divide it into subspaces.
 This can be done formally with posts, half-walls or changes in floor level, or informally with strategically placed area rugs and furniture groupings.
-The key to making a great room work is to realize that we spend most of our time taking part in more intimate activities rather than in big gatherings.
+The key to making a great room design work is to realize that we spend most of our time taking part in more intimate activities rather than in big gatherings.
 A large formal seating area consisting of a couple of couches can be placed in the center of the room, facing the fireplace.
 Near the windows, comfortable chairs surrounded by plants take in the view.
 A nook for reading occupies one corner, a piano the other.